random-wizard/gear_up/README.md

 Code hacked together from mod equippable accessories. https://content.minetest.net/packages/davidthecreator/equippable_accessories/

-Even though this mod has it's own name space of gear_up, I would not recommend running this mod in conjuction with equippable_accessories.
-It will produce a lot of duplicate items that do the same thing but are different.
+Even though this mod is self contained, I would not recommend running this mod in conjuction with equippable_accessories or 3d_armor.
+It will produce a lot of duplicate items that do similar things but are different.
 It will produce duplicate inventory tabs that do similar things but are different.

 ![flying-angel-wings-example](https://random-wizard.github.io/gear-up/assets/flying-angel-wings-example.jpg)